akifzahin/Java-School-Management-System/README.md

 # CSE215.12L-Group-3-School-Management-System
-A management system for schools that uses Java File Handling for storage and Java Swing for GUI.
+An entry-level management system for schools that uses Java File Handling and Serialization for storage and data handling and Java Swing for its Graphical User Interfaces.
+*Note - To run, clone the project and import "Project Code Base" in Eclipse IDE.
+You can then run the file "WelcomeUI.java" under com.Project.UI to start.